Fontys-engineering/BatterySpectroscopy/readme.md

 To install the Python dependencies for the impedance spectroscopy, run the following command:
 Windows:
-`py.exe -m pip install -r requirements.txt`\
+`py.exe -m pip install -r ./report/requirements.txt`\
-Linux / Unix based: `pip install -r requirements.txt`
+Linux / Unix based: `pip install -r ./report/deps.txt`

 As the data used for plotting in the notebook isn't included in this repository, the path to a local copy of the data needs to be given.
 This is done by creating a file `project_dir_path.txt` and adding the path to the local project directory in this file.
 This path needs to be appended with a '/' character.
 An example path is given below: